viv344/MedicalChatbot/README.md

-Medical Chatbot finetuning BioClinicalBert,Streamlit for web application creation.
+Medical Chatbot finetuning BioClinicalBert using dataset from huggingFace.
+Using this model in addition to a retreival based approach for increased accuracy.
+Streamlit for local web application creation.

 To run